 Postpartum depression (PPD)

-PPD affects around one in seven new moms, Georgetown University School of Nursing & Health Studies says.
-This mood disorder can develop within days, weeks, or months of giving birth, and symptoms last for at least two weeks.
+PPD affects around one in seven new moms in the U.S., according to the National Institutes of Health (NIH).
+This mood disorder can develop within days, weeks or months of giving birth, and symptoms last for at least two weeks.

 Seasonal affective disorder (SAD)